 Having a layover

-If you have a layover during a red-eye flight, this can disrupt your sleep and rest overnight.
-Also, having layovers between red-eye flights is exhausting.
+If you have a layover or connecting flight during a red eye flight, this can disrupt your sleep and rest overnight.
+Also, having layovers between red eye flights is exhausting.

-When we traveled to Myanmar, we took a lot of night buses, which function in the same way as red-eye flights.
+When we traveled to Asia, we took a lot of night buses, which function in the same way as red eye flights.

 We’d depart from a city at night, and we would arrive at a new place around 6 am.
 Some hostels we stayed in had a room dedicated for this purpose and you could take a nap in a common room, and store your luggage in a closet.